smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 The Teensy 3.2 has a small orange LED to indicate power.
 The GPS module has a small green LED to indicate power, and a dim orange LED that flashes once per second when it has a positon fix.

+So far I haven't had any problems due to the lack of shielding provided by a plastic case.

 ## Measurements

 ### Power Consumption